Mary Ann Moran: Education

-Mary Ann Moran received her Bachelor of Arts degree in biology in 1977 at the Colgate University in Hamilton, NY.
-She went on to get her Masters of Science degree in Natural Resources in 1982 at Cornell University in Ithaca, NY.
+Mary Ann Moran received her Bachelor of Arts degree in biology in 1977 at the Colgate University in Hamilton, New York.
+She went on to get her Masters of Science degree in Natural Resources in 1982 at Cornell University in Ithaca, New York.

-Finally, she received her Ph.D. in the Graduate Program in Ecology in 1987 at the University of Georgia, in Athens, GA.
+Finally, she received her Ph.D. in the Graduate Program in Ecology in 1987 at the University of Georgia, in Athens, Georgia.
 She studied the variables affecting the biodegradation rates of lignocellulose in wetland ecosystems under Robert E. Hodson.
 After receiving her Ph.D. she stayed at the University of Georgia to pursue her research.

 Research and discoveries

 Mary Ann Moran's research focuses on the role of bacteria in the marine carbon and sulfur cycles.
 In order to decipher the role of bacteria and better understand the diverse metabolisms occurring in the ocean, she uses ecological genomics, metagenomics and metatranscriptomics to study the genes and activity of marine bacteria in nature.